-AIS 197 American Indian Studies Topics (.5 - 4
+AIS 197 American Indian Studies Topics (.5 - 4)

 Units awarded in topics courses are dependent upon the number of hours required of the student.
-Any combination of lecture, laboratory, or lecture/laboratory may be scheduled by the department.
+Any combination of lecture and/or laboratory may be scheduled by the department.
 Refer to Class Schedule.